estevanmaito/tailwindcss-multi-theme/examples/with-alpine/README.md

 # With Alpine.js example

-This example is very similar to the [simple one](../simple), but it has the ability to toggle between themes, apart from showing a page with a nested section with dark theme.
+This example is very similar to the [with-preference-detection](../with-preference-detection), but it has the ability to toggle between themes, apart from showing a page with a nested section with dark theme.
 It shows you can use not only entire themed pages, but also themed sections, inside other themed sections!

 🧪 This is the version used for [this project's landing page]()